stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 intermediary step before writing the essay saves you time and helps you avoid [**plagiarism**](/resources/open-handbook/chapter-10/).

-### Raid the bibliography
+### Citation Chasing; Or, Raiding the Bibliography

-Occasionally, students find one or two sources on a topic and then despair of finding any more.
+Students find one or two sources on a topic and then despair of finding any more.
 However, with just one excellent article or book, you can easily generate additional research leads.
 When you find a book or article that relates to your project, scour the bibliography to